NormalVR/Normcore-Documentation/src/realtime/realtimecomponent.md

 ![](./synchronizing-custom-data/data-flow.svg "The flow of data in a Normcore application")

 A RealtimeComponent keeps a game object in sync with its corresponding model in the datastore.
-When the game object changes, it updates the model, and when the model changes, it updates the game object to match.
+When the game object changes, the component updates the model, and when the model changes, the component updates the game object to match.
 This means that in the diagram above, when Player 1 moves a game object, RealtimeTransform can set the new position on its model in the datastore.
-When Player 2 gets a notification that the model changed, it can update the position of the matching game object in its scene.
+When Player 2 gets a notification that the model changed, it can update the position of the same game object in its scene.

 ## Model
+All RealtimeComponents store the state they need to synchronize in a [RealtimeModel](../room/realtimemodel) subclass.
+The model is automatically synchronized across all clients by Normcore, so all a RealtimeComponent needs to do is synchronize the scene and the model to match.

-Every RealtimeComponent has a model that holds all state that needs to be synchronized to the scene.
-When an object is first created, Realtime will create a fresh RealtimeModel for each RealtimeComponent to store data in (TODO: Talk about model subclasses?).
+When a RealtimeComponent is first created, Realtime will create a fresh model instance for each RealtimeComponent to store data in.
 If the object already exists on the server, the model will be prepopulated with the current state before it is given to the RealtimeComponent.

 ### When using views and components in a scene, views and components follow this life-cycle:
 1. Awake() + Start() both run.
 RealtimeView registers with Realtime.